benninkrs/AlgebraicTensors.jl/README.md

 AlgebraicTensors complements existing Julia tensor packages:
  * In [Tensors.jl](https://github.com/Ferrite-FEM/Tensors.jl), tensors can have only 1, 2, or 4 dimensions and maximum length 3 in any dimension.
 AlgebraicTensors supports tensors of (practically) arbitrary size and dimensionality.

  * [Einsum.jl](https://github.com/ahwillia/Einsum.jl) and the macros provided by [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl) provide an index-based syntax similar to Einstein notation for implementing contraction and other operations on multidimensional arrays.
 This requires a labelling of the dimensions, which determine the contraction pattern, to be "hard coded" into the expression.
 AlgebraicTensors implements tensors as algebraic objects that can be multiplied and added using standard syntax, with the dimensions to be contracted (or not) determined programmatically from the spaces associated with each tensor.
+TensorOperations automatically optimizes the order of contraction in expressions, whereas in AlgebraicTensors the contraction order and is determined by the order of operations in the expression.

  * [TensorKit.jl](https://github.com/Jutho/TensorKit.jl) is the most similar package.
 It too implements tensors as multilinear maps, however with an emphasis on category theoretic aspects.
      * In **TensorKit**, vector spaces are first-class objects defined by their dimensionality and underlying scalar field.
-However, vector spaces that are mathematically equivalent are not distinguished.
+Vector spaces that are mathematically equivalent are not distinguished.
 Tensor multiplication `A*B` either requires the domain of `A`` to coincide with the codomain of `B` or requires an explicit indication of dimension pairs to be contracted.
-	  * In **AlgebraicTensors**, vector spaces are never explicitly defined; they are simply designated by arbitrary labels.
-The labels distinguish vector spaces and give them identity apart from any mathematical properties that might be imputed to them.
+	  * In **AlgebraicTensors**, vector spaces are implicit and are simply designated by arbitrary labels.
+They have identity apart from any mathematical properties that might be imputed to them.
 In tensor multiplication `A*B`, the vector space labels determine whether the operation is valid, which dimensions of `A` and `B` should be contracted, and which dimensions should form outer products.

+ * [ITensor.jl](https://itensor.org/) is a general purpose tensor library with many more features than AlgebraicTensors.
+As in most of the other packages, indices are first-class, explicitly-defined objects.
+Comparison is still underway, but it appears that ITensor is slower than AlgebraicTensor for some operations involving small tensors, while faster than AlgebraicTensor for some operations on large tensors.